 Scrappy Mechanic: The new scouting system in the GO video games, in which you need to obtain items and sometimes multiple other characters for just one.
 Also having to set off event flags to score goals, and a draw resulting in an automatic loss rather than extra time can rub people the wrong way.

-Ships That Pass In The Night: Fudou/Fuyuka is the most popular het ship for both the characters and one of the most popular het ships fandomwise even though they never interact even once throughout the entire series.
+Ships That Pass in the Night: Fudou/Fuyuka is the most popular hetero ship for both the characters and one of the most popular het ships fandomwise even though they never interact even once throughout the entire series.
 The ships popularity might stem from their similar names, relationship with Coach Kudou and fondness for...bananas.

 One notable moment includes anything involving Ichinose.

 Episode 45, full stop.
 Not only does Raimon lose horribly to Genesis with a score of 20-0, but you get the entirety of Fubuki's backstory and at the end of the episode, Kazemaru leaves the team.
 The episode is easily one of the most shocking ones.

 Episode 46 is no better, with Endou having a massive Heroic BSOD over Kazemaru leaving the team, blaming himself for it and Fubuki's injuries and unstability, spending almost the entirety of the episode on the rooftop to the point he stops eating and won't move even if it's raining.
 And then Kurimatsu leaves, too, as he can't take the situation any longer.